 Information received up to August 9 allowed the presumption that the enemy had fallen back behind the Moselle or Seille.
 All three armies followed these movements on the roads assigned them by royal headquarters.
-As was written to General von Steinmetz on August 11 in reply to a renewed complaint, these instructions remained in force only until the cavalry had gained new information on also move closer together."
+As was written to General von Steinmetz on August 11 in reply to a renewed complaint, these instructions remained in force only until the cavalry had gained new information on the location of the main enemy strength.
+"In that case the armies will not only concentrate, but will also move closer together."